 What Is a Timed-Entry Pass for Rocky Mountain National Park?

 So, what’s a timed-entry day pass and why does the park offer two different passes?
-If you want to visit the Bear Lake Road Corridor of Rocky Mountain National Park in summer 2021, you need to purchase a ticket in advance on recreation.gov.
-And those tickets have been flying off the virtual shelves.
+If you want to visit the Bear Lake Road Corridor of Rocky Mountain National Park in summer 2022, you need to purchase a ticket in advance on recreation.gov.
+Reservations go on sale at 10 a,m.
+MDT on Saturday, May 2 for park entry between May 27-June 30.
+On June 1, you can reserve any days for the month of July, and July 1 will be when you can book for August and so on.
+And those tickets will be flying off the virtual shelves.
 If the park has sold out for the day you want to visit, you can enter the Bear Lake Road Corridor area before 5 a.m. or after 6 p.m.

 If you want to avoid the popular Bear Lake Road Corridor altogether, you can buy a separate timed entry pass to explore the rest of the park.
 Or you can enter the park before 9 a.m. or after 3 p.m.
 The park has left some openings for people to purchase reservation tickets at 5 p.m. the day prior to entering the park.
 (Download PDF map)